 Finally, Greencross’ remix is closing the 3-track EP.
 The version presented then is once again very different from the original, and the previous remix for that matter, but stays true to it nonetheless.
 The Venezuelan producer created a harder track with some acid tonalities, a harder edge, and topped it up with some game-like, 8-bit, sounds for the nostalgia.
 A great way to finish off the release.

-A remix release is already in the works, set to hit the stores in summer 2018.
-Remixes of remixes?
-Interesting, we will see.
+Another remix release is already in the works, set to hit the stores in summer 2018.
 In the meantime, you can check the EP out below.